stevana/cocktails/README.md

 recipes must only mention ingredients that are listed in `data/ingredients.yaml`.

-The generated website is hosted on (https://stevana.github.io/cocktails)[Github pages], and updated automatically upon changes to the cocktail database.
+The generated website is hosted on [Github pages](https://stevana.github.io/cocktails), and updated automatically upon changes to the cocktail database.

 ### See also